SudhirLokade/DSA_Programs/README.md

 - To check the reverse array click on this: [Reverse array](https://github.com/SudhirLokade/DSA_Programs/blob/main/Reverse_Array.java)

 # Subusequences Recursion
-- It prints all the possible subsequences
+- It prints all the possible subsequences of an array
    # What is subsequences
    - A contiguous/non-contiguous sequences,which follws the order
-- To check the sunsequences recursion click on this: [Subsequences Recursion}(
+- To check the sunsequences recursion click on this: [Subsequences Recursion](https://github.com/SudhirLokade/DSA_Programs/blob/main/Subsequence_Recursion.java)

+# Sum of Subsequences
+- The sum of subsequences typically involves finding the sum of all possible combinations of elements from the array
+- It considers both contiguous and non-contiguous subsequences
+- To check the sum of subsequences click on this: [Sum of Subsequences](